odmb/odmbdev/README.md

 odmbdev
 =======

-UCSB software to test the ODMB based on 13-07-28 me11dev
+UCSB software to test ODMB functionality, in the process of being updated for ODMB7/5 testing.
+Original from me11/odmbdev.